cibernox/ember-native-dom-helpers/README.md

 ## Testing an unsettled world

-There is one new helper in this addon that enables some testing patters that weren't previously easy to perform using traditional methods.
+There is one new helper in this addon that enables some testing patterns that weren't previously easy to perform using traditional methods.

-Since the `andThen` helper waits for the app to settle (no pending requests or promises) and in integration tests every interaction is wrapped in `Ember.run`, there was no easy way of testing transient state like loading substates or the state of a components while some promise is pending without a awkward setup of timeouts.
+Since the `andThen` helper waits for the app to settle (no pending requests or promises), and every integration test interaction is wrapped in `Ember.run`, there is no easy way to test transient state, like loading substates or the state of a component, while some promise is pending, without an awkward setup of timeouts.

-Now however thanks to explicit usage of promises and the `waitUntil` helper you can perform assertions on unsettled states:
+Now, however, thanks to explicit usage of promises and the `waitUntil` helper, you can perform assertions on unsettled states:

 ```js